macmoonshine/bienvenue-serial/README.md

     s) SSID        : WLAN
     P) Password    : ******
-    o) Mode Pin    : 14
     m) mDNS Service: cnc
     p) Port        : 2345
     b) Baud        : 115200
-    r) RX          : 13              t) TX          : 12
+    r) RX          : 13
+    t) TX          : 12
-    1) DTR         : 15              2) DSR         : -1
-    3) RTS         : -1              4) CTS         : -1
+    x) Reset       : 14
+    o) Mode Pin    : 16
     q) Quit   C) Check WLAN   R) Read   W) Write   X) Clear

 Press the key with the character in front of a setting to change its value.
 There are the following parameters:

 * SSID and Password: The name and the password of the wlan to which the program should connect.
-* Mode Pin: When a level change occurs at this pin, the program switches to the setting mode (-1 means: do not use).
 * mDNS Service: The service name for mDNS.
 * Port: The TCP/IP port for WLAN connections.
 * Baud: The baud rate of the serial port.
-* RX, TX, DTR, DSR, RTS, CTS: The pins used for the corresponding serial signals (-1 means: do not use).
-DSR, RTS, and CTS are not supported yet.
+* RX, TX, Reset: The pins used for the corresponding serial signals (-1 means: do not use).
+* Mode Pin: When a level change occurs at this pin, the program switches to the setting mode (-1 means: do not use).

 The last row in the settings overview contains some function keys: